-- 1. Students will be assessed on their ability to develop an occupational description related to their area of specialization. - 2.
-Students will be assessed on their ability to plan, deliver, and assess instruction as part of the course requirements for ACED 4690 (Methods of Instruction in Technical, Trade and Industrial Education). - Students will be assessed on their ability to develop appropriate curriculum/ training programs for the work environment as part of the course requirements for ACED 3860 (Program Development in Adult and Continuing Education).
+- 1. Program graduates will be assessed on their ability to develop an occupational description related to their area of specialization. - 2.
+Program graduates will be assessed on their ability to plan, deliver, and assess instruction as part of the course requirements for ACED 4690 (Methods of Instruction in Technical, Trade and Industrial Education). - Program graduates will be assessed on their ability to develop appropriate curriculum and training programs for the work environment as part of the course requirements for ACED 3860 (Program Development in Adult and Continuing Education).